jank-lang/jank-lang.org/resources/src/blog/2023-01-13-optimizing-sequences.md

 justify.
 Here are some of the things I considered.

-1. Constructors and destructors make sense for allocating and deallocating resources, specifally mutable resources like a DB connection or file handle
+1. Constructors and destructors make sense for allocating and deallocating resources, specifically mutable resources like a DB connection or file handle
 2. Deterministic object lifetimes especially matter when objects contain these resources, since we can't have them lingering beyond when we need them
 3. Clojure handles resource management in an entirely different way and its